Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 2. Technological advancements:

-While on the one hand, technological advancements are creating new opportunities to develop highly efficient tools that make information sharing and accessibility easy, cybercriminals are using the advent of technology to develop tools and software that cause obstruction and damage the operation of an application or a computer.
+While on the one hand, technological advancements are creating new opportunities to develop highly efficient tools that make information sharing and accessibility easy, on the other hand, cybercriminals are using the advent of technology to develop tools and software that cause obstruction and damage the operation of an application or a computer.
 Instances arise when software denies service to a subscriber (D’os attack) and data associated with the software is compromised.

 3. Lack of Cybersecurity Awareness: